Show Boat: Synopsis

 In 1887, the show boat Cotton Blossom arrives at the river dock in Natchez, Mississippi.
 The Reconstruction era had ended a decade earlier, and white-dominated Southern legislatures have imposed racial segregation and Jim Crow rules.
 The boat's owner, Cap'n Andy Hawks, introduces his actors to the crowd on the levee.
 A fistfight breaks out between Steve Baker, the leading man of the troupe, and Pete, a rough engineer who had been making passes at Steve's wife, the leading lady Julie La Verne.
 Steve knocks Pete down, and Pete swears revenge, suggesting he knows a dark secret about Julie.
 Cap'n Andy pretends to the shocked crowd that the fight was a preview of one of the melodramas to be performed.
 The troupe exits with the showboat band, and the crowd follows.

-A handsome riverboat gambler, Gaylord Ravenal, appears on the levee and is taken with eighteen-year-old Magnolia ("Nolie") Hawks, an aspiring performer and the daughter of Cap'n Andy and his wife Parthenia Ann (Parthy Ann).
+A handsome riverboat gambler, Gaylord Ravenal, appears on the levee and is taken with eighteen-year-old Magnolia ("Nolie") Hawks, an aspiring performer and the daughter of Cap'n Andy and his wife Parthenia Ann ("Parthy").
 Magnolia is likewise smitten with Ravenal ("Make Believe").
-She seeks advice from Joe, a black dock worker aboard the boat, who has returned from buying flour for his wife Queenie, the ship's cook.
+She seeks advice from Joe, a Black dock worker aboard the boat, who has returned from buying flour for his wife Queenie, the ship's cook.
 He replies that he has "seen a lot like [Ravenal] on the river."
 As Magnolia goes inside the boat to tell her friend Julie about the handsome stranger, Joe mutters that she ought to ask the river for advice.
 He and the other dock workers reflect on the wisdom and indifference of "Ol' Man River", who does not seem to care what the world's troubles are, but "jes' keeps rollin' along".
 Magnolia finds Julie inside and announces that she is in love.
 Julie cautions her that this stranger could be just a "no-account river feller".
 Magnolia says that if she found out he was "no-account", she would stop loving him.
 Julie warns her that it is not that easy to stop loving someone, explaining that she will always love Steve and singing a few lines of "Can't Help Lovin' Dat Man".
 Queenie overhears – she is surprised that Julie knows that song as she has only heard "colored folks" sing it.
 Magnolia remarks that Julie sings it all the time, and when Queenie asks if she can sing the entire song, Julie obliges.